Jackeline Alvarez (mentored by Dr. Kaufman)

 Sarah is a senior at CUNY Brooklyn College, where she is pursuing a BA in linguistics, with minors in psychology and speech.
 She is a native speaker of both Cantonese and Mandarin.
 Her research interests include speech acoustics, syntax, and psycholinguistics, leading her to focus primarily on phonology and syntax of Cantonese.
 She is also a dissertation research assistant for doctoral candidate Jennifer Chard Hamano at the CUNY Graduate Center, where she tests preschool-age Mandarin-speaking children, to understand their syntactic interpretation of different Chinese sentences.
 After graduation, she plans to pursue a Master’s degree to become a speech language pathologist for children.

 Harmony is from Kaua’i, Hawai’i, and is currently a junior at Columbia University, majoring in linguistics.
 Her main research interest is creole languages, and she also studies Italian and classical Arabic.
 Her favorite word in English is ‘solipsism’ and her least favorite is ‘meal’.
-She is very grateful for the opportunity to work with Dr. Daniel Kaufman at the Endangered Language Alliance.
+She is very grateful for the opportunity to research Hawaiian Creole English with the NSF REU Site ILLC program.

 Zian Jaffery (mentored by Dr. Moses)